Healthcare Alternative Data: Signal + HIPAA Bounds

 Is all healthcare data HIPAA-covered?

-Can I license device-level mobility data for medical facility visits?
+Can I license device-level mobility for medical facility visits?

 What de-identification standard applies to claims-adjacent data?